isomerpages/moe-ast-olive/_olive-staff-well-being/OLiveWellness Micro Learning Units.md

 ---
 <img src="/images/sw_-mlu-banner-(2).png" style="width:40%">

 Welcome to #OLiveWellness catalogue of well-being related MLUs on&nbsp;[OPAL2.0](https://opal2.moe.edu.sg/).
-New MLUs will be posted monthly on&nbsp;[OPAL2.0](http://opal2.moe.edu.sg/)&nbsp;so do look out for them!

 Just type in the key words for the micro-learning units you are interested in after you have logged into&nbsp;[OPAL2.0](http://opal2.moe.edu.sg/)&nbsp;and the unit will be made available for your selection.
 Cheers to more wellness in your life! :)